ONLINE WATER BILLING – UPGRADE

 You will receive a separate bill from the North Shore Water Reclamation District for sewage treatment and disposal.
 The City of Lake Forest water bill includes charges for the maintenance of the sewer lines from your home or business to the North Shore Water Reclamation District intercepting sewers.

 Water bill payments may be deposited in The City of Lake Forest postage-free white drop boxes located at the Telegraph Road train station parking lot and on Bank Lane north of Westminster.
 There is also a drop box located to the left of the main entrance of the Municipal Services building.
 You may also pay your regular water bill in person at the Municipal Services Building or City Hall during the regular business hours of 8:00am to 4:30pm.
-We accept check, cash, Visa, MasterCard, or Discover.
+We accept check, cash, Visa, MasterCard, Discover, or American Express.
 We are not able to accept payment by phone.

 Online Water Bill Payments